• Nothing Found

 Uber Van: The same class as an Uber Black, but can take up to 6 passengers.

-Luckily, there is another option that is less expensive.
-As of 2022, Rome Uber’s integration with an existing taxi app now allows travelers to use the app to order a regular metered taxi with standard taxi prices instead of a classic Uber.
+As of 2022, Uber Rome integrated with the ItTaxi app, allowing travelers to order a regular metered taxi through the app with standard taxi prices instead of a classic Uber.

 Uber Rome prices

-The benefit of using ride-hailing apps like Uber is that the app provides a real-time price estimate for your ride and allows you to pay in-app once your ride is complete.
-However, due to the restricted options available, Uber Rome prices are more expensive than regular taxi and transfer services, unless you order a standard taxi through the app.
+Something to consider when asking, “Does Uber operate in Rome, Italy?” is the cost.
+The benefit of using Uber is that the app provides a real-time price estimate for your ride and allows you to pay in-app once your ride is complete.
+However, due to the restricted options available, prices are more expensive than regular taxi services, unless you order a standard taxi through the app.

-*It’s important to note that surge pricing during peak seasons or specific times can add to the cost of your Uber.
+*It’s important to note that surge pricing during peak seasons and at specific times of day can add to the cost of your Uber.

 What are the alternatives to taking an Uber in Rome?